getting-ready-for-the-sec-climate-disclosure-rule Corporate /esg/solutions/getting-ready-for-the-sec-climate-disclosure-rule content esgSubNav

 Step 5

-Under the proposed rule, companies would be required to disclose the extent of their board's role in overseeing climate-related risks and opportunities.
-Reporting based on recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) is acceptable.
+Under the new rule, companies are required to disclose the extent of their board's role in overseeing material climate-related risks.
+Reporting based on recommendations of the TCFD can provide an adequate starting point.

 Workflow